persapiens/Course/Project/Pipeline1.md

 ##### Constraints

 * Use bakerx as local provisioner for your VM (jenkins server).
-* No credit given for use of ansible galaxy roles.
+* Use ansible for configuration.
+No credit given for use of ansible galaxy roles.
 * Run jenkins server on port 9000.
 * There is no required jenkins plugin; however, you will want to install anything that makes creating your build job easier.